 Our vision is a world where every patient receives the right drugs at optimal doses, where precision medicine is supported by the research of pharmacologists and basic scientists.
 This personalised approach maximises the efficacy of treatment whilst improving patient quality of life.

 Bringing together biochemistry, cutting-edge technology and multi-omics approaches to study the chemistry of life.
 From proteins to complex biological systems, we provide vital links between both basic and translational research.

 Bridging discovery science with therapeutic applications in cancer patients.
 Our mission is to optimise effective collaborations between scientists and clinicians to find better ways to detect and treat cancer.

 Our internationally excellent, multidisciplinary research spans life, physical and clinical sciences focused on investigating mechanisms of drug efficacy and toxicity.
 Our aim is to develop new and improve existing therapies for the benefit of patients.

-Our students are exposed to advanced technologies and internationally recognised research centres in infection, cancer, and multi-omic approaches.
-In collaboration with other institutes across the Faculty, we cover all life science disciplines, from biochemistry to zoology, integrating world-leading research and knowledge.
+Our students are introduced to advanced technologies through our internationally recognised research centres in infection, cancer, and multi-omics.
+We cover all life science disciplines, from biochemistry to zoology, integrating world-leading research and knowledge.